Jump to Content

 Biography

 Dr. Washington Ayer was born in 1823 in Haverhill, MA.
-He studied medicine at Harvard, and was about to embark on a trip to Europe when the Gold Rush hit.
-Dr. Ayer traveled to California on the ship Leonore in July 1849.
-After arriving in California, he tried prospecting and hotel-keeping, but then settled down in medicine.
+He studied medicine at Harvard, and he was about to embark on a trip to Europe when the Gold Rush hit.
+Dr. Ayer traveled to California on the ship "Leonore" in July 1849.
+After arriving in California, he tried prospecting and hotel-keeping, but then settled down in the medicine field.
 Dr. Ayer spent two years at Mokelumne Hill and Volcano in Amador County.
-During the summer of 1852, Ayer was the appointed surgeon during the so-called "French War" of California, a land claim dispute between French and American miners on French Hill.
-American miners succeeded in driving the French from the coveted claim and "robbing them of $15,000 in one hour."
+During the summer of 1852, Ayer was the appointed surgeon during the so-called “French War” of California, a land claim dispute between French and American miners on French Hill.
+American miners succeeded in driving the French from the coveted claim and “robbing them of $15,000 in one hour.”
 During Dr. Ayer's residence in Volcano, he organized a vigilante committee, which caught the murderer of an elderly man.
-He also helped to organize and was elected Master of the Volcano Lodge of Free and Accepted Masons and was its first representative at the Grand Lodge at Sacramento.
+He also helped to organize and was elected Master of the Volcano Lodge of Free and Accepted Masons, and he was its first representative at the Grand Lodge at Sacramento.
 In 1856, Dr. Ayer settled permanently in San Francisco.
 In 1863, he was voted a Member of the Board of Education, and served until 1868, when he refused a re-election.
-From 1883 to 1891 Dr. Ayer filled the chair of Professor of Hygiene in the Medical Department of the University of California.
+From 1883 to 1891, Dr. Ayer filled the chair of Professor of Hygiene in the Medical Department of the University of California.
 In 1890, Dr. Ayer was elected a Member of the Board of Supervisors of San Francisco and was made Chairman of the Hospital Committee.
 He made many reforms in the various institutions of public charity.
 He helped organize the Medico-Chirurgical Society and was its first president.
 He was the president of the Sloat Monument Association and presided at the Laying of the Corner Stone of the Monument at Monterey, July 7, 1896.
-Dr. Ayer was also the president of the Society of California Pioneers.
+Dr. Ayer was also the President of the Society of California Pioneers.
 Dr. Ayer, an accomplished writer, died in 1899 having published numerous essays in his field, as well as a small volume of poems and a romance entitled, "Might Have Been."

 Scope and Contents of the Collection

-This collection includes five items: undated notes for a eulogy at a banquet, which seems to refer to other fellow doctors in his profession; A letter written to his mother begun on April 1, 1853, and completed on April 3, 1853; a typescript of the Society's Pioneer Record entry for Ayer (4 pages), which gives biographical information on Ayer, plus information on his arrival in San Francisco and activities in the mines, later in San Francisco, and his career as a doctor; a handwritten addendum of corrections (5 pages) to the above typescript, bringing his biographical information up to date, written in 1897; and finally an undated, unidentified newspaper obituary on Ayer entitled: "Record of the Busy Life of a Pioneer."
-The letter (12 handwritten pages) from 1853 is very long and rambling, full of flowery language and random thoughts on weather, life, god and everyday matters.
-He mentions gifts he has recently received, references to his mother as a shopkeeper, and seems well educated - quoting Shakespeare.
-He seems to be reluctant to tell his mother that he has or is thinking of changing his religious beliefs, and mentions he has spoken with a Mr. Colburn about the doctrines of Emanuel Swedenborg.
-At the end he makes reference to a boat, The Contra Costa, being blown up, killing four men and badly injuring several others.
+This collection includes five items: undated notes for a eulogy at a banquet, which seem to refer to other fellow doctors in Dr. Ayer's profession; a letter written to his mother, begun on April 1, 1853, and completed on April 3, 1853; a typescript of the Society's Pioneer Record entry for Dr. Ayer (4 pages), which gives biographical information, plus information on his arrival in San Francisc, activities in the mines,and career as a doctor; a handwritten addendum of corrections (5 pages) to the above typescript, bringing his biographical information up to date, written in 1897; and finally, an undated, unidentified newspaper obituary on Ayer entitled: "Record of the Busy Life of a Pioneer."
+The letter (12 handwritten pages) from 1853 is very long and rambling, full of flowery language and random thoughts on weather, life, God, and everyday matters.
+He mentioned gifts he had recently received, referred to his mother as a shopkeeper, and seemed well-educated, quoting Shakespeare.
+He seemed to be reluctant to tell his mother that he had or was thinking of changing his religious beliefs, and he mentioned he had spoken with a Mr. Colburn about the doctrines of Emanuel Swedenborg.
+At the end, he made reference to a boat, "The Contra Costa," being blown up, killing four men and badly injuring several others.

 Repository

-Related Archival Materials
+Related Archival Materials note

 Society of California Pioneers Institutional Records: Obituary Records, vol. 6, pg.
-138. Autobiographies & Reminiscences, vol. 1, pg.6.
-Archive Record, vol. 1, pg.
-27. Mortuary Record (1892-1906), pg.
-105 SCP Records (Pioneer Record), vol. 2, pg.1.
+138; Autobiographies & Reminiscences, vol. 1, pg.
+6; Archive Record, vol. 1, pg.
+27; Mortuary Record (1892-1906), pg.
+105; SCP Records (Pioneer Record), vol. 2, pg.1.

 Subjects and Indexing Terms

-Ayer, Mabel Adams,
+Ayer, Mabel Adams

 Swedenborg, Emanuel, 1688-1772